osu-cascades/batabase/README.md

 - [ ] refactor detector location spec test for callback function
 - [ ] refactor sample unit tests and test groupings
 - [ ] use the data from "xrefSpeciesSpeciesGroup.csv" as a way to build the relationships when creating species and species groups
+- [ ] add multiple roles to user
+- [ ] add organization and state relationships to user
+- [ ] add tests to user
 - [x] add microphone type as either table or add to deployment model (verify in access for this decision)
 - [x] add distance range as either table or add to deployment model (verify in access for this decision)
 - [x] add tests for clutter type associations